FIRST ALERT WEATHER: A few coastal AM showers, shifting inland through the afternoon

-JACKSONVILLE, Fla. — Tracking a dry morning commute for most of Jacksonville.
+JACKSONVILLE, Fla. — Tracking a few morning showers/downpours in some coastal neighborhoods this morning.

-- A few morning showers are possible along the coast as onshore winds increase.
+- A few morning showers are possible along the coast to the St. Johns River as onshore winds continue.

-- Highs today will be in the upper 80s to lower 90s inland and 80s along the coast.
+- Highs today will be in the mid to upper 80s inland and mid 80s along the coast.

-- Scattered showers and storms will develop between 2 p.m. and 4 p.m. this afternoon, primarily inland.
+- Scattered showers and heavy downpours will continue to develop through the morning and gradually shift inland this afternoon.

 - A few showers are possible along the coast tomorrow morning.